 Certain provisions in our intellectual property agreements with third parties may also be susceptible to multiple interpretations.
 The resolution of any contract interpretation disagreement that may arise could affect the scope of our rights to the relevant intellectual property or technology, or affect financial or other obligations under the relevant agreement, either of which could have a material adverse effect on our business, results of operations, financial condition, cash flows and prospects.
-In spite of our efforts, our current and future licensors might also conclude that we have breached our obligations under our license agreements, thereby removing or limiting our ability to develop and commercialize products and technology covered by these license agreements.
+In spite of our efforts, our current and future licensors might also conclude that we have breached our obligations under our license agreements and might therefore seek to terminate such license agreements, thereby removing or limiting our ability to develop and commercialize products and technology covered by these license agreements.
 As a result, any termination of these licenses could result in the loss of significant rights and could harm our ability to commercialize our products, including, for example, the AquaBeam Robotic System, and our financial results.